munin-monitoring/munin/doc/reference/plugin.rst

 :Value: List of field declarations referencing the data sources from other plugins by their virtual path.
 (FIXME: Explanation on topic "virtual path" should be added elsewhere to set a link to it here)
 :Type: optional
 :Description: Function for creating stacked graphs.
-:See also: `How do I use fieldname.stack? <http://munin-monitoring.org/wiki/faq#Q:HowdoIusefieldname.stack>`_ and `Stacking example <http://munin-monitoring.org/wiki/MuninConfigurationMasterExampleStack>`_
+:See also: `How do I use fieldname.stack? <http://munin-monitoring.org/wiki/faq#Q:HowdoIusefieldname.stack>`_ and :ref:`Graph aggregation stacking example <example-aggregated-stack>`
 :Default:

 ============